 Cost of living

-The standard of living is much lower in Latvia compared to the more developed European states.
-The average wage is also not competitive in comparison with Europe.
-The average wage before tax in Latvia in 2019 Q3 was EUR 1091; wages differ in various regions of Latvia – it is the highest in the capital city and the surrounding region, while the lowest average monthly wage is in the Eastern part of Latvia – in the Region of Latgale.
+The standard of living is lower in Latvia compared to the more developed European states.
+The average wage is also not as competitive in comparison with Europe.
+The average wage before tax in Latvia in 2021 Q4 was EUR 1336; wages differ in various regions of Latvia – it is the highest in the capital city and the surrounding region, while the lowest average monthly wage is in the Eastern part of Latvia – in the Region of Latgale.